History and Origin of the Oriental Cat Breed

 Temperament and Behavior

 When it comes to the character of the Oriental cat, you’re in for a treat.
 These felines are as personable as they’re stunning.
 Like their Siamese relatives, Orientals are chatty felines, known for their distinctive meows and a willingness to engage in conversation with their humans whenever given the chance.
 Their vocalizations can range from soft chirps to more persistent yowls, depending on their mood and needs.
-So, if you’re looking for a quiet cat, an Oriental might not be your best bet.
+So, if you are looking for a quiet cat, an Oriental might not be your best bet.

 Their social nature doesn’t end with their talkative tendencies.
 Oriental cats thrive on human interaction and form deep bonds with their family members.
 They’re not the type of cats that will be content to lounge around all day without companionship.
-Instead, they’ll follow you from room to room, offering their “help” with whatever task you’re doing, be it typing away at the computer or folding laundry.
+Instead, they’ll follow you from room to room, offering their “help” with whatever task you are doing, be it typing away at the computer or folding laundry.
 For this reason, Orientals do best in homes where they will get plenty of attention and are not left alone for long periods.

 That incredible energy they possess isn’t just for show.
 They’ll leap into your arms, sprint down the hallway, and engage in acrobatic antics that would put a circus performer to shame.
 Playtime is very important for your Oriental cat, so be ready with a stash of interactive toys, puzzle feeders, and even a good old-fashioned string to keep them mentally and physically stimulated.
 Without proper stimulation, an Oriental cat may resort to creating its own fun, sometimes at the expense of your curtains or furniture.